AdaSD: Adaptive Speculative Decoding for Efficient Language Model Inference: Experiments

 \subsection{Performance Results}

-Table~\ref{tab:main_result} presents the throughput and accuracy results.
-The performance of draft and target models are also included for reference.
-For AdaSD, we also evaluate two variants: \emph{Gen-Only}, which applies only the generation threshold, and \emph{Verify-Only}, which applies only the verification threshold.
-Efficiency is measured as the speedup over the vanilla speculative decoding method.
-Because our AdaSD adjusts the acceptance criteria, we also report the resulting accuracy.
-Note that the accuracies of all other methods may differ slightly from the target model due to the use of sampling.
+Table~\ref{tab:main_result} presents the throughput and accuracy results for AdaSD and the baseline methods across all evaluated benchmarks, with more detailed data listed in Appendix~\ref{sec:additional_experimental_results}.
+The performance of standalone draft and target models is included for reference, with efficiency measured as the speedup relative to the Vanilla baseline on four NVIDIA A6000 GPUs.
+All evaluated methods use sampling, which may result in minor accuracy deviations from the original target model.
+Detailed hardware and software configurations are provided in Appendix~\ref{sec:implementation_details}.

-Overall, AdaSD consistently achieves the highest speedup among all methods on Llama models and is only slightly slower than AssistedGen on the Qwen model.
-For GSM8K and HumanEval, AdaSD achieves 23–49\% higher throughput than Vanilla and 10\% higher than AssistedGen, with accuracy of only 0.5–2\% lower than the baseline.
+Overall, AdaSD achieves the highest speedup among all methods on Llama models and is only slightly slower than AssistedGen on the Qwen model.
+For GSM8K and HumanEval, AdaSD achieves 23-46\% higher throughput than Vanilla.
+Compared to AssistedGen, AdaSD performs comparably or achieves further speedups depending on the model pairs (up to 14.2\% higher on GSM8K with Llama 3.1 70B--1B), while preserving accuracy within 1.8\% of the baseline.

 A notable observation is the relatively modest speedup achieved by AdaSD on the MMLU dataset.
-Both AdaSD and AssistedGen exhibit limited acceleration, with only about 8\% of improvement.
-This is because MMLU is a multiple-choice benchmark, where the model generates only a smalls number of tokens corresponding to the selected answer.
+Both AdaSD and AssistedGen exhibit limited acceleration, with the highest improvement being only 12\%.
+This is because MMLU is a multiple-choice benchmark, where the model generates only a small number of tokens corresponding to the selected answer.
 The short sequence of these outputs inherently limits opportunities for acceleration.

 We also observe that AdaSD achieves lower speedup than AssistedGen with Qwen 2.5.
 To investigate this, we analyze the number of generated and accepted tokens, as well as the corresponding acceptance rates.
 As Table~\ref{tab:qwen_analysis} shows, both the average lengths of generated and accepted tokens in AdaSD are longer than those in AssistedGen.
 Although AssistedGen produces shorter sequence per speculative decoding step, it can still generate sufficiently long sequences while maintaining a high acceptance rate.
 This results from its design objective, which jointly maximizes generation efficiency and the acceptance rate.
 While AssistedGen occasionally adopts a conservative strategy that underestimates the candidate sequence length, it terminates generation at an appropriate point without excessive token generation, thus minimizing the draft model's inference overhead.